 Target-setting process

-The ATM environment is dynamic, with the operational situation changing unpredictably on a daily basis, and even long-term trends are very difficult to predict due to changes in traffic, economic and socio parameters.
-For example:
+The ATM environment is dynamic, with the operational situation changing unpredictably on a daily basis, and even long-term trends are very difficult to predict due to changes in traffic, economic and social parameters.
+This includes:

-Shortage of frontline operators and appropriate competencies (e.g. pilots, controllers and ATSEPs);
+Shortage of frontline operators and appropriate competencies (e.g. pilots, controllers, ATSEPs, dispatchers, airline operators etc.);

+Short-term traffic flows from unusual circumstances can change traffic quickly and unexpectedly;

-Long-term traffic flows can change dramatically (increase or decrease) by external factors such as weather; and,
+Long-term traffic flows can change dramatically by external factors such as geopolitical events; and,

-Unexpected emergencies can change traffic quickly and unexpectedly.
+Delivering daily peaks in demand with no delay, and unscheduled events that require the operator to perform tactical ‘workarounds’, can result in increased workload downstream in the system.

+These factors can ultimately affect how local targets within performance plans can be achieved.

+The EGHD recommends that unplanned factors are recognised, at national and local level, in the process for achieving targets such that no unwanted burden is placed upon operational staff.

+Furthermore, if a five-year reference is chosen, the EGHD recommends that more flexibility is provided in the process of revising performance plans to reflect any significant changes in circumstances that deviate from an ANSP’s original planning assumptions.